wbcomdesigns/buddypress-activity-filter/readme.txt

 == Frequently Asked Questions ==

-= Is this plugin requires another plugin?=
+= Will BuddyPress Activity work with BuddyBoss Platfrom? =

-Yes, this plugin requires BuddyPress plugin.
+Yes, It will work with BuddyBoss Platfrom.

 = By default, which filters will be displayed in activity dropdown? =

-By default, all filters will be displayed.
+By default, all everything will be displayed.

 = By default, which filters will be hidden in activity dropdown? =